Jahia/jcrestapi/README.md

 `type` is the case-insensitive name of the JCR property type, and is one of: `STRING`, `BINARY`, `LONG`, `DOUBLE`, `DATE`, `BOOLEAN`, `NAME`, `PATH`, `REFERENCE`, `WEAKREFERENCE`, `URI`, and `DECIMAL`.

-`isMultiple` is optional, if it's not present in the returned representation, it is assumed to be `false`, meaning that the property only has a single value.
+`multiple` is optional, if it's not present in the returned representation, it is assumed to be `false`, meaning that the property only has a single value.
 Having this field allows for easier processing of properties on the client side without having to examine the property's definition.